 Personal dynamics: We understand that sometimes living with people might be a new experience and adjusting may take time.
 It is challenging to be living with 5-14 other people at a time and we are sensitive to this.
 However, it is part of the placement and as adults we expect you to get along.
 You don’t like everyone, but you need to remain professional.

 However, if you feel like your emotional well-being is at risk or you feel unsafe, please let someone know.
-Bullying is totally unacceptable on our placements and anyone found to be victimising another volunteer will be removed from the placement, but this has never happened, because our volunteers tend to be compassionate and kind to each other.
+Bullying is totally unacceptable on our placements and anyone found to be victimising another volunteer will be disciplined and subject to placement expulsion.
+Thankfully, this has never happened, because our volunteers tend to be compassionate and kind to each other.

 Sri Lanka Address: No: 210, A2